KenyaSpaceAgency/KNDC_Templates/faqrenderer/faq.md

 ## Which JupyterLab environment should I choose?

-After logging in to JupyterHub, you will be taken to a Server Options page where you may select your JupyterLab evironment.
+After logging in to JupyterHub, you will be taken to a Server Options page where you may select your JupyterLab environment.
 This will determine the languages, packages, and kernels available to you.
 You should continue with whichever option is selected by default unless you have a specific reason to do otherwise.

-Each Jupyterhub environment is a different [Docker image](https://docs.docker.com/glossary/#image) that contains all the packages, languages, and kernels you need.
-Docker images are basically snapshots of an entire computer system, so you are being served the exact same system state each time you boot a Jupyter environment, plus your personal files.

 The **New Default Environment** is what most users should choose for general JupyterLab use.
 It is an updated version of what is now called **Legacy Default Environment**.
 In the new environment, all supported languages except for Octave and C++ have been upgraded.
 Depending on the language, some syntax might have changed, so be sure to test your code to see if it works on a newer version.
 Here's a list of all the languages we support and the version changes: